Reference

 Capacities analyzes your content and attempts to map imported content to existing object types.
 In general, cleaner source files and clearer structure lead to better results.

+A few steps are needed first.
+Set up your object types and clean up your source content before you start.
 If you are moving from a specific note-taking app, follow the dedicated migration guide where available.
-That usually leads to more predictable results.

 When to Use Bulk Import